wleepang/reinvent-2018-wps201/docs/docs/index.md

 * Familiarity with the [Python](https://python.org) programming language
 * Familiarity with [Jupyter](https://jupyter.org) [Notebooks](https://jupyter-notebook.readthedocs.io/en/stable/)

-## Source code

-The source code for this session is hosted on [GitHub](https://github.com/wleepang/reinvent-2018-wps201).

 ## Getting started

 ### Applying credits to your account